chaos-mesh/chaos-mesh/doc/setup_env.md

 ## Next steps

-Congratulations.
+Congratulations!
 You are now all set up for Chaos Mesh development.
 Try the following tasks:

 - [Develop a New Chaos Type](./dev_hello_world.md)
 - [ ] [Add facilities to chaos daemon]